 4. Do not make room for misunderstandings (match expectations).

-Make your expectations clear to the professional before!
+Make your expectations clear To the handyman you hired before!
 The beginning of his actual work.

 An ancient Chinese scholar once said, "When you sign a contract like friends, you end up like enemies.
 And when you sign a contract like enemies, you end up like friends" (well, no need to be petty and Google us.
 We invented this quote right now ..).
 However, do not leave even the slightest space for misunderstandings.
 Ensure everything is clear and agreed upon before starting the actual repair work.

-Make it as clear as you can what you intend to pay money for, and for what you will not pay even one cent!
+Make it as clear as possible what you intend to pay money for and for what you will not pay even one cent!

-Therefore, our recommendation is to clarify the essence of your need before the work begins (and preferably in writing).
+Therefore, our recommendation is to clarify the essence of your need before the work begins (preferably in writing).

 Avoid unfortunate misunderstandings by clarifying things at the beginning of the engagement

-Unfortunately, we understand that making a contract for every repair is not always possible.
+Unfortunately, we understand that making a contract for every minor repair is impossible.
 But in such cases, do yourself a favor, and as noted above, clarify yourself well.
 Especially - regarding the payment.

-We sincerely hope you will implement our recommendations on the subject, and the repair process in your home will be fun and efficient.
+We sincerely hope you will implement our recommendations on the subject and that the repair process in your home will be fun and efficient.

 What are you waiting for?